Morgyn/StreamingRust/README.md

 *  Harvesting bodies, as skulls show real profile names.

 ## In-game chat and global messages
 Chat should be avoided as people can easily just talk about the server, and often do.
 Globals should also be muted.
 It's quite often on some servers a unique message mentioning rules, a discord or some other easily identifiable information will be printed.
-Something as innocuous as a sheduled reboot can give indications to which server is playing.
+Something as innocuous as a scheduled reboot can give indications to which server is playing.

 Either set SHOW CHAT and MUTE GLOBAL CHAT in options as shown: